 Receive data from Analog Devices FMCOMMS board

-The SDRADIFMCOMMSReceiver System object™ receives data from a Xilinx® FPGA-based radio, allowing simulation and development for various software-defined radio applications.
-The SDRADIFMCOMMSReceiver object enables communication with a FPGA board on the same Ethernet subnetwork.
+The Analog Devices FMCOMMS Receiver block supports communication between Simulink® and a Xilinx® FPGA-based radio device, allowing simulation and development for various software-defined radio applications.
+The Analog Devices FMCOMMS Receiver block enables communication with a Xilinx FPGA board on the same Ethernet subnetwork.

-The SDRADIFMCOMMSReceiver System object is a signal source that receives data from an FPGA board and outputs a column vector signal of fixed length.
-The first call to this object can contain transient values, which results in packets containing undefined data.
+The Analog Devices FMCOMMS Receiver block is a signal sink that receives data from a Xilinx FPGA board and outputs a column vector signal of fixed length.
+The first call to this block can contain transient values that result in packets containing undefined data.

-When this System object is called, the host might not have received any data from the Xilinx FPGA hardware.
-The data length, Len, indicates when valid data is present.
+When the Analog Devices FMCOMMS Receiver block is called during simulation, the host might not have received any data from the Xilinx FPGA hardware.
+The data length port, DataLength, indicates when valid data is present.
 When the data length port contains a zero value, there is no data.
-You can use the data length, if Len > 0, to qualify the execution of part of the code.
+You can use the data length with an enabled subsystem to qualify the execution of part of the model.

 |Port||Supported Data Types|